Malang: Historic landmarks

 Because it has been inhabited since prehistoric, various prehistoric objects have been found in Malang.
 In Bakalankrajan, the people found mortar and dolmen.
-In addition, also found mortar and scratch stones in Tlogomas which are stored in the Mpu Purwa Museum.
+They also found mortar and scratch stones in Tlogomas which are stored in the Mpu Purwa Museum.
 In addition, the relics of the Hindu-Buddhist Kingdom did not lose.
 There has been found a Shiva sect of Hindu worship in the days of Singhasari or Majapahit in the place near McDonald's restaurant in Dinoyo named the Ketawanggede Site.

 The most famous historical landmark is the relics of the Dutch era.
 There are historical objects such as ceramic paintings at Hotel Pelangi, Dutch heritage buildings on Jalan Ijen, and ancient buildings with colonial architecture style.
 The Jalan Ijen area is one of the legacies of architect Herman Thomas Karsten.
 The Dutch inherited utilities such as drainage.
 Small objects such as ancient Dutch guldier money were exhibited in 2013.